-Appendix K Appendix B of the proposed Plan; Implementation Actions
+Appendix B: Implementation Actions

 Appendix B: Implementation Actions

 This appendix provides detail on the commitments or key actions that implement the strategies described in San Diego Forward: The 2021 Regional Plan (2021 Regional Plan).
 While the San Diego Association of Governments (SANDAG) can directly implement many of the projects and policies included in the 2021 Regional Plan, there are several strategies that require partnership with local jurisdictions or other agencies.
 The three core strategies described in Chapter 2 are: